 Can telomere length predict bone health?
 A review of current evidence

 Telomeres are repetitive DNA sequences located at the end of chromosomes that serve as a protective barrier against chromosomal deterioration during cell division.
-Approximately 50–200 base pairs of nucleotides are lost per cell division, and new repetitive nucleotides are added by enzyme telomerase allowing telomere maintenance.
-Telomere shortening has been proposed as an indicator for biological ageing, but its relationship with age-related osteoporosis is ambiguous.
+Approximately 50–200 base pairs of nucleotides are lost per cell division, and new repetitive nucleotides are added by the enzyme telomerase, allowing telomere maintenance.
+Telomere shortening has been proposed as an indicator for biological aging, but its relationship with age-related osteoporosis is ambiguous.
 We summarize the current evidence on the relationship between telomere length and bone health in experimental and epidemiological studies, which serve as a scientific reference for the development of novel diagnostic markers of osteoporosis or novel therapeutics targeting telomere and telomerase of bone cells to treat osteoporosis.